Communication in a microservice architecture

 The following sections explain the multiple communication styles you can consider using in a microservice-based application.

 There are also multiple message formats like JSON or XML, or even binary formats, which can be more efficient.
 If your chosen binary format isn't a standard, it's probably not a good idea to publicly publish your services using that format.
 You could use a non-standard format for internal communication between your microservices.
-You might do this when communicating between microservices within your Docker host or microservice cluster (Docker orchestrators or Azure Service Fabric), or for proprietary client applications that talk to the microservices.
+You might do this when communicating between microservices within your Docker host or microservice cluster (for example, Docker orchestrators), or for proprietary client applications that talk to the microservices.

 Request/response communication with HTTP and REST